 ½ teaspoon garlic powder

-Pre heat oven to 180oC and lightly grease a round metal pie tin.
+Pre heat oven to 180oC and lightly grease a round metal pie tin or line a square baking tin.

 Combine flaxseed with all the wet ingredients and whisk together really well.
 In a separate bowl, mix the remaining dry ingredients together, then pour the wet into the dry and stir until well mixed.Pour batter into prepared tin and bake in the oven for 10 minutes or until firm and slightly browned on top.
 Remove from oven and leave to cool in the tin for at least 10 minutes.
 Cut into triangles in the tin before removing.Best eaten warm, it’s still delicious cold – that’s if you can leave it to get cold before gobbling it up!